 Big Four Bridge Is Open!

-The Big Four Pedestrian/Bicycle Bridge spans the Ohio River and connects Louisville, Kentucky to Jeffersonville, Indiana.
+The Big Four Bridge spans the Ohio River and connects Louisville, Kentucky to Jeffersonville, Indiana for Pedestrains and Bicyclists.

-The ramp coming off of the Big Four Bridge into Historic Downtown Jeffersonville opened May 2014 for pedestrians and bicyclists.
+The ramp coming off of the Big Four Bridge into Historic Downtown Jeffersonville opened May 2014.

 Buy Local! in Historic Downtown Jeffersonville, Indiana